SARCOIDOSIS AND MENTAL HEALTH

-Mental health services are free on the NHS; in most cases you will need a referral from your GP to access them.
-NHS mental health services explained.
+Mental health services are free on the NHS.
+In most cases you will need a referral from your GP to access them.
+NHS mental health services are explained here.

 If you’re living with sarcoidosis, the NHS long term condition assessment will tell you what help and support you may be entitled to.
 It will assess your situation and give you personalised advice and a printable checklist.

 Self Management UK educates in the knowledge, skills and confidence needed to improve wellbeing.

 England: The Expert Patients Programme is a free self-management course for people living with any long term health condition.
 It covers lots of topics that people with sarcoidosis may find helpful, including dealing with difficult emotions, relaxation techniques, action planning, managing common symptoms, and communication skills.
 It’s available in many areas of England, so it’s worth asking your local council or GP surgery if there’s a course near you.
 Other areas may have similar schemes, usually called self management programmes, or schemes for people with particular symptoms, for example breathing problems.